 An artichoke is a species of thistle that is cultivated for its large, edible flower head.
-The flower head is high in fiber content and antioxidants, and are usually ready for consumption after being boiled or steamed.

 In their natural form, they are known as cardoon and their scientific name is cynara cardunculus.

 The part of the artichoke that can be eaten include the buds that are formed on the flower head before it has a chance to bloom.

 The main part of the artichoke and the one that is most popular is the heart which is the base from which this vegetable springs from.

 In fact, there is about 6.9% of fiber present in it.
 This is roughly 100 grams at most.

 Artichokes are extremely high in antioxidants compared to any other vegetables.